Fenugreek: benefits, dosage, contraindications

 E/S/C/O/P: 2nd Edition of the ESCOP Monographs

-Effect of fenugreek seeds on intravenous glucose disposition in non-insulin dependent diabetic patients.
+Effect of fenugreek seeds on intravenous glucose disposition in non-insulin-dependent diabetic patients.

 Dysmenorrhea ✪✪✪✪✪

-Dysmenorrhea, one of the most common periodic pains affecting more than 50% of women of childbearing age, may find relief through fenugreek.
-After a systematic review of four articles selected from 1526 records, the results of a recent study indicate a significant reduction in pain intensity with fenugreek compared to a placebo.
-Clinical research in women with moderate to severe dysmenorrhea shows that consuming 1800 to 2700 mg fenugreek seed powder three times per day during the first three days of menstruation, followed by 900 mg three times per day for the remaining two menstrual cycles, reduces pain severity compared to a placebo.
+Dysmenorrhea, one of the most common periodic pains affecting more than 50% of women of childbearing age, may find relief through fenugreek. rnrnAfter a systematic review of four articles selected from 1526 records, the results of a recent study indicate a significant reduction in pain intensity with fenugreek compared to placebo. rnrnClinical research in women suffering from moderate to severe dysmenorrhea shows that consuming fenugreek seed powder at 1800 to 2700 mg three times a day during the first three days of menstruation, followed by 900 mg three times a day for the remainder of two menstrual cycles, reduces pain severity compared with placebo. rnrn

 Posologie